My tribute to Jean D Roger as part of Project 2,996

 June 28, 1977 - September 11, 2001

-Thanks to D. Challener Roe’s Project 2,996, and especially the efforts of those involved last year, tributes have been made to many of those 2,996 individual people who lost their lives due to the events of that grim day on September 11, 2001.
+Thanks to D. Challener Roe’s Project 2,996, and especially the efforts of those involved, tributes have been made to many of those 2,996 individual people who lost their lives due to the events of that grim day on September 11, 2001.
 It's important to remember that each of the huge 2,996 number represents people, real people, with families and friends, and hobbies and things like favorite foods or movies and everything else that makes us individuals.

-Somehow in last year's project, Jean D. Rogér, beloved daughter of Tom & Eileen Rogér, little sister to Jimmy Rogér, sweetheart of Kevin Dowd, and good friend to many upon more many, Jean didn't receive tribute.
+Somehow in the first year's project, Jean D. Rogér, beloved daughter of Tom and Eileen Rogér, little sister to Jimmy Rogér, sweetheart of Kevin Dowd, and good friend to many upon more many, Jean didn't receive tribute.
 This year I'm giving tribute because Jean's beautiful smile compelled me to find out more about who she was and share her life with others, even if I didn't know her.
 About that smile, the CBS article that really helped me to get started in finding out more information has this to say:

 "Even as a baby, she's always had her smile," says Jean’s mother Eileen.
 "When she walked in a room, she smiled, and just lit it up."Others noticed Jean's smile, too, whether or not they knew her.
 Jean's page at Legacy.com covers 7 pages (!), and here are just a couple of comments about that special smile that also drew me in:

 I am a Flight Attendant for Continental Airlines....from the moment I saw Jean's picture posted on the AFA website's memorial board, something in her smile drew me to learn more about her.
 She seems like she was a wonderful person, full of everything that is good.
 My mother and father are both deceased, and I say a prayer quite often to both of them to look out after Jean until she can be reunited with her loved ones one day.
 Pam (FL)